 Monroe County Sheriff’s Office

 Sheriff Rick Ramsay’s strong desire to serve his community led him to attend the Florida Keys Institute of Criminal Justice, Law Enforcement Academy Class of 1987.
-Upon graduation he began his career with the Monroe County Sheriff’s Office as a road patrol deputy.
-During his twenty-seven year career with the MCSO he was promoted through the ranks serving in patrol, investigations, special operations, corrections, and as a detective sergeant for SFL HIDTA, prior to his promotion to undersheriff in 2004.
+Upon graduation in November of that year, he began his career with the Monroe County Sheriff’s Office as a road patrol deputy.
+During his career with the MCSO he was promoted through the ranks serving in patrol, investigations, special operations, corrections, and as a detective sergeant for SFL HIDTA, prior to his promotion to undersheriff in 2004.
 In 2012 he ran for sheriff and was elected with an overwhelming majority of the vote.

 In addition to his law enforcement assignment, for fifteen years Sheriff Ramsay has served as a volunteer firefighter in Marathon, rising to the rank of deputy chief.
 Sheriff Ramsay counts his many years as a volunteer firefighter as some of his most satisfying in public service during which period he also held the title of Chief of Marathon Rescue.
 Sheriff Rick Ramsay is the most decorated deputy in the history of the Monroe County Sheriff’s Office, receiving ninety-three commendations of merit.
 He has received all the awards the Office bestows including the medal of valor for saving the life of a man trapped in a drainage pipe filled with lethal fumes.